-When you come to us, or send us a note, asking for help, please show us whatever you have done to solve the problem, because the first question we will ask you is "What have you tried?"
-This isn't because we think you're wasting our time.
-It's because understanding how you have tried to solve the problem will help us figure out exactly what your difficulty is and what we can do to help you.
-Remember, we will do everything we can to avoid solving the problem for you.
-When we give you help, our goal is to help you solve the problem yourself.
+When you come to me, or send me a note, asking for help, please show me whatever you have done to solve the problem, because the first question I will ask you is "What have you tried?"
+This isn't because I think you're wasting my time.
+It's because understanding how you have tried to solve the problem will help me figure out exactly what your difficulty is and what I can do to help you.
+Remember, I will do everything I can to avoid solving the problem for you.
+When I give you help, my goal is to help you solve the problem yourself.